Mixing, malnormal subgroups and cohomology in degree one: Introduction

 Let us briefly recall that for a linear representation $\pi: G \to \mr{GL}(\ms{V})$ of $G$, a cocycle is a map $b:G \to \ms{V}$ such that the cocycle relation is satisfied: $b(gh) = b(g) + \pi(g)b(h)$.
 The obvious cocycles (those of the form $b(g) = \pi(g) \xi - \xi$ for some $\xi \in \ms{V}$) are called coboundaries, and cohomology is obtained as the usual quotient.
 When $\ms{V}$ and $G$ come with a topology, one can speak of reduced cohomology by looking at the closure of the space of coboundaries for the topology of uniform convergence on compacts.

 For unitary representation, Guichardet \cite{Gu} was the first to notice that the reduced cohomology can be identified to a natural subspace of cocycles, the harmonic cocycles.
 If $G$ is generated by a finite set $S$ and $\mu$ is some probability measure on $S$ such that $\mu(s^{-1}) = \mu(s)$, a $\mu$-harmonic cocycle is a cocycle such that $\sum_{s \in S} \mu(s) b(s) =0$.
-See \cite{GJ} and Ozawa \cite{Oza} for recent works where these cocycles play an important r\^ole.
+See Bekka \cite{Bek}, \cite{GJ}, Erschler \& Ozawa \cite{EO} and Ozawa \cite{Oza} for recent works where these cocycles play an important part; see Bekka \& Valette \cite{BV} for prior results which show their importance.

 Recall that the kernel of a cocycle $\ker b = b^{-1}(0)$ is a subgroup of $G$ and that the FC-centre of $G$, noted $Z^{FC}(G)$, is the characteristic subgroup of elements with a finite conjugacy class ($Z^{FC}(G)$ contains the centre, $Z(G)$).
-The first result (a concatenation of Theorem \ref{tergliou-t}, Theorem \ref{twmconj-t} and Corollary \ref{tmimicentre-c}) shows that a large FC-centre can be an obstacle to non-trivial reduced cohomology.
-A representation is said to have finite stabilisers, if the stabiliser of any $\xi \in \ms{V} \setminus \{0\}$ is finite (this condition is weaker than mildly mixing). \begin{teo} Let $G$ be a finitely generated group and $\pi$ a unitary representation. \begin{itemize} \item If $\pi$ is weakly mixing, then, for any harmonic cocycle $b$, $Z^{FC}(G) \subset \ker b \cap \ker \pi_{| \img b}$. \item If $\pi$ is ergodic and $G$ is $\mu$-Liouville (for some symmetric measure $\mu$ of finite support), then, for any harmonic cocycle $b$, $Z(G) \subset \ker b \cap \ker \pi_{|\img b}$. \end{itemize} If further $\pi$ has finite stabilisers, then $\srl{H}^1(G,\pi)=0$. \end{teo} These result can be used to give a proof that nilpotent groups have property $H_T$ and virtually nilpotent groups have property $H_{FD}$ (in the sense of Shalom \cite{Shal}).
-See Corollary \ref{tguich-c} and Corollary \ref{twmvnil-c} (these result go back to Guichardet \cite[Th\'eor\`eme 7 in \S{}8]{Gu}).
+The first result (essentially a concatenation of Theorem \ref{tergliou-t} and Theorem \ref{twmconj-t}) shows that non-trivial reduced cohomology leads to the FC-centre fixing a vector or being trivial. \begin{teo} Let $G$ be a finitely generated group and $\pi$ a unitary representation. \\ If $\pi$ is weakly mixing, then, for any harmonic cocycle $b$, $Z^{FC}(G) \subset \ker b \cap \ker \pi_{| \img b}$. \\ If $\pi$ is ergodic and $G$ is $\mu$-Liouville (for some symmetric measure $\mu$ of finite support), then, for any harmonic cocycle $b$, $Z(G) \subset \ker b \cap \ker \pi_{|\img b}$.\\ \emph{In particular,} \\ if $\pi$ is weakly mixing and there is a non-trivial subgroup $H$ of $Z^{FC}(G)$ such that $\pi_{| H}$ is ergodic, then $\srl{H}^1(G,\pi)=0$.\\ if $\pi$ is ergodic, $G$ is $\mu$-Liouville and there is a non-trivial subgroup $H$ of $Z(G)$ such that $\pi_{| H}$ is ergodic, then $\srl{H}^1(G,\pi)=0$. \end{teo} The proof of this Theorem may be found at the end of \S{}\ref{sscentraliser}.
+Corollary \ref{tmimicentre-c} gives a very similar result.
+These results can be used to give a proof that nilpotent groups have property $H_T$ and virtually nilpotent groups have property $H_{FD}$ (in the sense of Shalom \cite{Shal}).
+See Corollary \ref{tguich-c} and Corollary \ref{twmvnil-c} (these statements go back to Guichardet \cite[Th\'eor\`eme 7 in \S{}8]{Gu}).
 It can be also used to show that in an amenable group which is torsion either no harmonic cocycle is proper or the FC-centre is finite (see Corollary \ref{tcoproptor-c}).
-See also Bekka, Pillon \& Valette \cite[\S{}4.6 and Corollary 4.13]{BPV} for similar results.